Starting Flower Seeds Indoors: A Step-by-Step Guide

 7. Labels and Waterproof Marker

 1. Pre-moisten Mix Take your starting mix and place into a small bin or mixing bowl.
-Be sure to look for a mix with vermiculite or perlite to help hold moisture and aid in drainage, and peat or the more environmental option of coconut coir.
+Be sure to look for a mix with vermiculite or perlite to help hold moisture and aid in drainage, along with peat or the more environmental option of coconut coir.
 The mixture should be a light and fluffy blend made especially for seed starting.
 General garden soil or potting soil is too dense and is not recommended.
-In a mixing bowl, add water and blend well with a spoon or even better, your hands!
-Add enough water for soil to be damp and hold together when you make a fist but not so wet that you can squeeze water out.
-Damp is good, soggy is not.
+In a mixing bowl, add water and blend well with a spoon, or even better, your hands!
+Add enough water so that the soil is damp and holds together when you make a fist, but not so wet that water can be squeezed out.
+Damp is good; soggy is not.
 Just keep adding soil or water until you reach an even consistency.

-2. Add Drainage Holes & Fill Container There are many options to use to start seeds.
-Sift through your recycling and you might easily find egg cartons, salad containers, yogurt cups or other containers that can hold at least 2 inches of soil and that you can cover easily with saran wrap.
-We use plug trays that have cells about 2 inches high and this is sufficient for seedlings to grow good roots and a few sets of leaves before needing to either pot up or plant out, depending on temperatures.
-Before filling containers, add drainage holes in bottom so that water can properly drain out later when you need to water.
-Be sure to water over a sink or use a cookie sheet below to catch water run-off.
-Once you have prepped what you will grow in, go ahead and fill 2 or 3 inches of pre-moistened soil into the bottom.
-TIP: plastic egg cartons have a built-in cover on top and make easy germination chambers.
-Just poke holes in bottom and fill with soil and seed.
+2. Add Drainage Holes & Fill Container There are many container options for starting seeds.
+Sift through your recycling for egg cartons, salad containers, yogurt cups, or other containers that can hold at least 2 inches of seed-starting mix and can be covered easily with plastic wrap.
+We use plug trays that have cells about 2 inches high, which is sufficient for seedlings to grow good roots and a few sets of leaves before needing to either be potted up or planted out, depending on temperatures.
+Before filling containers, add drainage holes in the bottom so that water can properly flow out.
+Be sure to water over a sink or place a tray below to catch water runoff.
+Once you have prepped what you will grow in, go ahead and fill 2 or 3 inches of premoistened soil into the bottom.
+TIP: Plastic egg cartons have a built-in cover on top and make easy germination chambers.
+Just poke holes in the bottom and fill with seed-starting mix and seeds.

-3. Sow Seeds Sowing seeds can be as simple as sprinkling on top of the soil in a large container such as a recycled salad container or if you are using single pots then place at least 2 or 3 flower seeds per pot.
-This way, you are assured germination of at least one of your seeds.
+3. Sow Seeds Sowing seeds can be as simple as sprinkling them on top of the seed-starting mix in a large container, or if you are using single pots, at least two or three seeds per pot—this way, you are assured germination of at least one of your seeds.
 Extras can be thinned out later if all germinate.
-Some seeds, like sunflower and zinnia need dark to germinate and will require that you sow the seed down into the soil.
+Some seeds, like sunflower and zinnia, need darkness to germinate and require sowing the seed down into the potting mix.
 See this chart for specific flower seed requirements for the easiest flowers to sow from seed.
-Don’t forget to label your germinating seeds and either tape to the side of container or place inside.
-A thin covering of vermiculite can be used over seeds for those that require dark to germinate.
+Don’t forget to label germinating seeds on a stake and either tape it to the side of the container or place it inside.
+A thin covering of vermiculite can be used over seeds for those that require darkness to germinate.

 • Line Drop a line of seeds in your container at least an inch or so apart.
 This will assure plenty of space for growth between seedlings as they grow.